 To learn about key investments made on behalf of U.S. soybean farmers, sign up for The Soy Hopper newsletter at unitedsoybean.org/newsletter.

-About United Soybean Board: United Soybean Board’s 78 volunteer farmer-directors work on behalf of all U.S. soybean farmers to achieve maximum value for their soy checkoff investments.
-These volunteers invest and leverage checkoff funds in programs and partnerships to drive soybean innovation beyond the bushel and increase preference for U.S. soy.
-That preference is based on U.S. soybean meal and oil quality and the sustainability of U.S. soybean farmers.
+About United Soybean Board: United Soybean Board’s 78 volunteer farmer-leaders work on behalf of all U.S. soybean farmers to achieve maximum value for their soy checkoff investments.
+These volunteers create value by investing in research, education and promotion with the vision to deliver sustainable soy solutions to every life, every day across the three priority areas of Infrastructure & Connectivity, Health & Nutrition, and Innovation & Technology.
 As stipulated in the federal Soybean Promotion, Research and Consumer Information Act, the USDA Agricultural Marketing Service has oversight responsibilities for USB and the soy checkoff.
 For more information on the United Soybean Board, visit unitedsoybean.org.

 Paul Murphy-Spooner at United Soybean Board, 515.975.6584.